Frechmatz/cl-synthesizer/README.md

 #### CV to Trigger

-**cl-synthesizer-modules-cv-to-trigger:make-module** name environment &key trigger-cv pulse-voltage
+**cl-synthesizer-modules-cv-to-trigger:make-module** name environment &key trigger-threshold pulse-voltage

 Creates a Voltage to Trigger Converter module.
-The module fires a one clock cycle long pulse when input voltage >= trigger-cv and then waits that the input voltage descends below trigger-cv before the next pulse can be triggered.
+The module fires a one clock cycle long pulse when input voltage >= trigger-threshold and then waits that the input voltage descends below trigger-threshold before the next pulse can be triggered.
 The module can for example be used to generate a trigger out of a gate signal.
 The function has the following arguments:

 *   name Name of the module.
 *   environment The synthesizer environment.
-*   :trigger-cv The minimum value of the input which triggers a pulse.
+*   :trigger-threshold The minimum value of the input which triggers a pulse.
 *   :pulse-voltage The voltage of the pulse.

 The module has the following inputs: